Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems

 In contrast, quasi-1D periodic systems, such as nanotubes and nanowires, have received comparatively less attention from the perspective of symmetry-detection tools.
 Although these systems are often embedded in three-dimensional simulation cells for computational convenience, their intrinsic symmetry is not governed by three-dimensional space groups.
 It is instead described by line groups \cite{damnjanovic2010line}, which consist of a generalized translational group combined with an axial point group.
 Line groups form a complete and well-established classification scheme for quasi-1D crystallographic symmetries and cannot be regarded as a simple subset or dimensional reduction of three-dimensional space groups.

 Unlike translational groups in space groups, the generalized translational group can include screw rotations and glide reflections along the periodic axis.
 Furthermore, unlike point groups in space groups, axial point groups can contain rotational operations with arbitrarily subdivided angles around the periodic direction, reflecting the reduced translational constraints in one-dimensional systems \cite{damnjanovic2010line,reich2002carbon}.
 These features lead to differences in both the mathematical structure of the symmetry groups and the algorithms required for their identification.
-Applying existing space-group software, such as \textsc{spglib} \cite{Togo31122024}, to these systems generally yields only low-symmetry space groups, because these unique symmetry operations can not be identified. \textsc{POLSym} \cite{Milosevic1996_POLSym, Milosevic1994_thesis} is a line-group-oriented tool that implements the modified-group-projector technique for quasi-1D systems, but it does not provide an automated pipeline for symmetry detection from arbitrary atomistic structures and it does not seem to be available for download anymore.
+Applying existing space-group software, such as \textsc{spglib} \cite{Togo31122024}, to these systems generally yields only low-symmetry space groups, because these unique symmetry operations can not be identified.

-Thus, despite the growing importance of quasi-1D materials in both fundamental research and technological applications \cite{BALANDIN202274,saito1997nanotube,Carrete_PCCP19,shen2010one}, to the best of our knowledge there is currently no widely available software library that enables the detection of line-group symmetries directly from atomistic structures.